 Ah, Central America, an incredibly rich part of the world.
 With some of the highest density of volcanos on the planet, delectable cuisine across the board, fascinating culture and mind-blowing ruins, there are endless reasons to devote some time exploring this part of the earth.

-And especially in 2021, this begs the question: just how do I see it all?
+This begs the question: just how do I see it all?

 In normal times, shuttles, private buses, chicken buses, taxis, and TukTuks were a pretty good solution.
 Though not always the most efficient, they were a fairly reliable way to get around Central America.

 But after Covid-19 decimated the tourism industry, especially in Central America, things have changed.
 And that leaves the traditionally more expensive and less favored option of renting cars more desirable.

 - One-way car rental from Mexico to Guatemela (and vice versa)

 - Belize to Guatemala

 - Guatemala to Belize

 - Best way to rent a car from Guatemala into Honduras and El Salvador